Spain Golden Visa

 - You can rent out the property you bought!
 Average rental income is at least 4% of the value of the property

-- No extra tax on your income in either your home country or any other country
+- No extra income tax in either your home country or any other country

-- You don’t need to reside in Spain
+- You do not need to reside in Spain

 Disadvantages may be:

 - Permanent residency or citizenship is difficult to apply for and requires six months of residency each year for at least ten years

 - Unless full residency is established and citizenship is obtained, investors must hold the property for life in order to renew their golden visa